Contrasting Sports Field (OTCMKTS:SFHI) & Tutor Perini (NYSE:TPC)

 Sports Field (OTCMKTS:SFHI) and Tutor Perini (NYSE:TPC) are both small-cap consumer discretionary companies, but which is the superior business?
-We will compare the two companies based on the strength of their earnings, dividends, risk, institutional ownership, valuation, profitability and analyst recommendations.
+We will compare the two businesses based on the strength of their institutional ownership, dividends, valuation, risk, analyst recommendations, earnings and profitability.

+69.2% of Tutor Perini shares are owned by institutional investors.
+6.9% of Sports Field shares are owned by company insiders.
+Comparatively, 22.2% of Tutor Perini shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This is a summary of recent ratings and price targets for Sports Field and Tutor Perini, as provided by MarketBeat.
+This is a summary of recent ratings for Sports Field and Tutor Perini, as reported by MarketBeat.com.

 |Sell Ratings